 Not only that.
 CCM technologies make it easier to manage communications, giving companies the ability to customize them according to the characteristics of each recipient.

-Moreover, personalization is a winning factor when it comes to customer retention, since, according to Accenture research, in 2017, 33% of users broke off relationships with a company because they did not consider the experience provided to be sufficiently personalized.
+Moreover, personalization is a winning factor when it comes to customer retention, since, according to Accenture research, 33% of users broke off relationships with a company because they did not consider the experience provided to be sufficiently personalized.

 A CCM strategy makes it easy to modify the very structure of the document, which can be made more interactive, for example, and CCM technologies facilitate the creation of a strategic communication plan based on data for each consumer.

 In addition, this data can be obtained in a simple way and at a relatively low-cost thanks to the implementation of new digital technologies, including those of customer communication management, which from this point of view are a driving force for all types of business.

 Fifth advantage: a CCM strategy for a complete transformation